 Project investigates the possibilities for developing a critical position in contemporary architecture.
 Publishing both visual and written work, the goal of Project is to provide a platform for disseminating ideas in a rigorous but accessible manner.
 Each issue includes an insert devoted to visual presentations of contemporary projects.
 The journal also features writing in several formats: polemical essays by architects and critics; extended conversations with significant figures in the field; long-form critical writing; and short readings of provocative images and projects.
 Project focuses on publishing young architects who take strong positions and engage in debate and critical evaluation of the field through both design and writing.

-Project is edited by three architects living and working in New York and Los Angeles, and is published by Consolidated Urbanism, Inc., a registered 501(c)3 organization.
+Project is published by Consolidated Urbanism, Inc., a registered 501(c)3 organization.

 Project is supported by Elise Jaffe + Jeffrey Brown and the Graham Foundation for Advanced Studies in the Fine Arts.

-Thank you to all of our KICKSTARTER donors who made Issues One and Two possible.
+Thank you to the many individual donors who made Issues One and Two possible.